isabella232/presentation-druxt_101/slides.md

 Druxt is a framework for Frontend developers to build modern user experiences for Drupal.

-Druxt consumes Content and Configuration from Drupal, allowing you the choice between "Doing it the Drupal way" and "Doing it the 'frontend' way", and anywhere in between; The freedom to "Do it your way".
+Druxt consumes Content and Configuration from Drupal, allowing you the choice between "Doing it the Drupal way" and "Doing it the 'JS' way", and anywhere in between; Druxt gives freedom to "Do it your way".

-Druxt exists because the frontend experience in Drupal has never been good.
-(Sorry, not sorry) -->
+Druxt exists because the Drupal frontend experience needs to be better.
+-->

 ---